 How far will your delivery route be from the warehouse?

-You’ll have to test your market to see which pickup locations lead to which areas.
-You might notice that a pickup location sends you too far, so you can avoid offers from there.
+Test your market to see which pickup locations and order types lead to certain areas.
+You might notice that some pickup locations send you too far away, so you can avoid offers from there.

 The maximum distance from the pickup location to the delivery route varies depending on the market.

-An example of how far a route can be from the pickup spot: The driver below ended up having to drive over 130 miles for a route.
+An example of how far a route can be from the pickup spot: The driver below had to drive over 60 miles to begin a route.
 That is an extreme example, but it’s possible.

-You can decline a route if it’s too far for you, but it will affect your ratings.
+You can decline a route if it’s too far, but it will affect your standing.

 How to get more offers on Flex